vijay33391/car-price-predection/README.md

 The following models were tested:

 1. **Linear Regression**: Initial baseline model, providing 80% accuracy.
+2. **Decision Tree**: A tree-based algorithm that splits data based on feature values to make predictions.
+3. **Random Forest**: An ensemble of Decision Trees that aggregates predictions for better accuracy.
-2. **L1 (Lasso)**: Regularization technique used to reduce overfitting and improve model generalization.
+4. **L1 (Lasso)**: Regularization technique used to reduce overfitting and improve model generalization.
-3. **L2 (Ridge)**: Another regularization technique to penalize large coefficients and prevent overfitting.
+5. **L2 (Ridge)**: Another regularization technique to penalize large coefficients and prevent overfitting.
-4. **SVM**: A more advanced model for predicting non-linear relationships, improving accuracy.
+6. **SVM**: A more advanced model for predicting non-linear relationships, improving accuracy.
-5. **Ensemble Methods**: Techniques like XGBoost and LightGBM were used to combine predictions of weaker models and boost performance, increasing the accuracy to 91%.
+7. **Ensemble Methods**: Techniques like XGBoost and LightGBM were used to combine predictions of weaker models and boost performance, increasing the accuracy to 91%.

+## Hyperparameter Tuning

+To improve the model's performance, hyperparameter tuning was performed using techniques like **Grid Search** and **Random Search**.
+Key hyperparameters tuned include:

+- **Decision Tree**:
+  - Maximum depth of the tree (`max_depth`)
+  - Minimum samples required to split a node (`min_samples_split`)
+  - Minimum samples required at each leaf node (`min_samples_leaf`)

+- **Random Forest**:
+  - Number of trees in the forest (`n_estimators`)
+  - Maximum depth of the trees (`max_depth`)
+  - Minimum samples required to split a node (`min_samples_split`)

+- **SVM**:
+  - Regularization parameter (`C`)
+  - Kernel type (`kernel`)
+  - Gamma parameter for non-linear kernels (`gamma`)

+- **Ensemble Methods (XGBoost, LightGBM)**:
+  - Learning rate (`learning_rate`)
+  - Number of estimators (`n_estimators`)
+  - Maximum depth (`max_depth`)
+  - Subsample ratio (`subsample`)

+By performing hyperparameter tuning, we were able to find the best set of parameters for each model, leading to improved accuracy and better performance.

+## Conclusion: Exploratory Data Analysis (EDA)

+Through the EDA process, several key insights were gained that helped shape the understanding of the relationships between features and car prices:

+1. **Engine Size and Price**:
+   - There is a strong positive correlation (0.9) between engine size and price.
+Larger engine sizes typically lead to higher prices, emphasizing the importance of engine specifications in determining a car's value.

+2. **Fuel Efficiency**:
+   - Diesel cars generally exhibit better fuel efficiency than gasoline cars, making them a more economical choice for long-distance travel.
+This insight is valuable when considering both price and operating costs for different types of vehicles.

+3. **Horsepower and City Mileage**:
+   - A negative correlation (-0.7) was observed between horsepower and city mileage.
+Cars with higher horsepower tend to have lower fuel efficiency in city driving conditions, highlighting the trade-off between performance and fuel economy.

+4. **Drivewheel Configuration**:
+   - Sedans are more likely to feature front-wheel drive compared to Hardtops, suggesting that sedans prioritize practicality and efficiency, which can impact their pricing and consumer preference.

+5. **Weight and Acceleration**:
+   - There is a significant negative correlation (-0.8) between a car's weight and its acceleration.
+Heavier cars generally accelerate slower, which can influence the car's market position, especially for those seeking higher performance.

+6. **Car Body and Price**:
+   - Convertibles tend to be associated with the highest prices among car body types.
+This is likely due to their appeal as luxury vehicles and their design, which influences their higher market value.

+7. **Engine Type and Price**:
+   - The type of engine in a car significantly influences its price.
+Specifically, OHV (Overhead Valve) engines have the most significant impact on price increases, underlining how engine technology affects a car's cost.

+These insights from EDA were crucial in guiding the feature engineering process and refining the models to predict car prices more accurately.

 ## Results